jrood-nrel/nalu-wind/README.md

 Nalu-Wind is primarily built upon the packages provided by the [Trilinos project](https://trilinos.org), which in turn depends on several third-party libraries (MPI, HDF5, NetCDF, parallel NetCDF), and YAML-CPP.
-In addition, it has the following optional dependencies: hypre, TIOGA, and OpenFAST.
+In addition, it has the following optional dependencies: nalu_hypre, TIOGA, and OpenFAST.
 Detailed build instructions are available in the [user manual](https://nalu-wind.readthedocs.io/en/latest/source/user/building.html).
 We recommend using [Spack](https://spack.io/) package manager to install